rathboma/rathboma.github.com/about.md

 ## Hi there, I'm Matthew

+I'm a software engineer who likes creating apps and businesses.
+I have a lot of experience with 'big data' technology, and with web-app tech like Ruby on Rails, JavaScript, Node, and Vue.js.

-I'm an engineer, entrepreneur, and owner of [Rathbone Labs](https://www.rathbonelabs.com) - a big data applications development consultancy.
-I spend my workdays helping businesses get to grips with their 'big data'.
-That usually means architecting, building, deploying, and monitoring data pipelines using Scala in Hadoop, Spark, Kafka, and more.
+I currently run my own software consultancy [Rathbone Labs](https://www.rathbonelabs.com).
+I spend my workdays helping businesses with Hadoop, Spark, Kafka, Splunk, Databricks, and more.

+I also co-created, and maintain, [Beekeeper Studio](https://beekeeperstudio.io), a popular open source SQL editor and database manager.
+Beekeeper Studio is cross platform and works with all your favorite databases.
+We have a large focus on usability, so it feels really good to use.

 I'm a father and husband, and would not be doing anything useful without my [super smart and supportive wife, Alexandra](http://alexandrapavlakis.com).